asco33/refserver/README.md

 Backend for the RefsBerlin app (https://github.com/asco33/refsberlin).

 ## Building the project
-To build the project you have to provide the missing `ApiKey` class.
+No further steps required to build the project, just run it.

 ## License